-Maximum length of a pier or dock shall be only so long as to obtain a depth of five (5) feet of water as measured at mean low water (MLW) on tidal shorelines or the normal water level on non-tidal water, except that the length of any pier or dock shall not exceed one hundred fifty (150) feet from mean low water (MLW) on tidal shorelines or forty (40) feet from the normal water line on non-tidal waters.
-(Amended June 8, 2006 and November 8, 2007)
+Maximum length of a private pier or dock shall be only so long as to obtain a depth of five (5) feet of water as measured at mean low water (MLW) on tidal shorelines or the normal water level on non-tidal water, except that the length of any private pier or dock shall not exceed one hundred fifty (150) feet from mean low water (MLW) on tidal shorelines or forty (40) feet from the normal water line on non-tidal waters.
+(Amended June 8, 2006, November 8, 2007, and April 10, 2014)

+E. Width

-- E. Width - (1) For private, single use docks, maximum width parallel to shore shall not exceed six (6) feet.
+(1) For private, single use docks, maximum width parallel to shore shall not exceed six (6) feet.

-- (2) For community piers and docks, maximum width will be permitted by the County on a case-by-case basis. - F. Height
+(2) For community piers and docks, maximum width will be permitted by the County on a case-by-case basis.

+F. Height